 Refer Wireless system block diagram➤ and Cellular wireless communication basics➤ for more information.

-Following table mentions comparison between wired network and wireless network types.
+Following table compares Wired network vs Wireless network and mentions difference between wired network and wireless network types.

 |Specifications||Wired network||Wireless network|